Alcohol use may not be safe with the use of naproxen. Learn more about alcohol and naproxen interactions on this page.

 It is not recommended to drink alcohol while on naproxen.
 Naproxen is in a class of pain relievers called nonsteroidal anti-inflammatory drugs (NSAIDs), which include ibuprofen and aspirin.

 One of the most dangerous side effects of NSAIDs like naproxen is that they can increase bleeding risk.
 Doctors aren’t quite sure how they increase bleeding risk, but it is a side effect that has shown up in multiple large studies.
-Alcohol can also increase bleeding risk, especially among people who have struggled with alcohol use for a long time.
+Alcohol can also increase bleeding risk, especially among people who have a long history of alcohol abuse.

 Alcohol also suppresses the body’s ability to make blood cells, especially platelets, which are essential for clotting.
 When a person gets a cut, platelets are activated and help stop the bleeding.
 However, when the person has been drinking alcohol for a long time, the body has trouble making new platelets.
 If a person is injured and the body can’t stop the bleeding, they may continue to bleed.
 This situation can be very dangerous, especially if the bleeding is on the inside of the body.